epogrebnyak/linprog/README.md

 ## Task 3 - Select orders when demand over capacity

-Pick most profitable orders from a list of orders when demand is over production capacity.
+Pick most profitable orders from a list of orders when demand is over production capacity:

-Todo next (after 18/10/2020).
+- prices for same products may vary by order
+- we need to limit time span for orders

 ## Notes